AI in Research

 Some tools exist that can help developers better understand the cost of training and inference, for example in the Green Algorithms AI calculator users can enter details on the hardware, runtime, and location of the work and see the potential environmental cost: https://calculator.green-algorithms.org/ai.

-Can the societal benefits of AI justify its environmental costs?
+Do the benefits of AI justify its environmental costs?
 Where should we draw the line?

 Benefits Justify Costs